sebastianpoeplau/ada-light-mode/README.md

 Finally, open a source file and run `M-x eglot` to start the language server.

+The Ada language server exposes a custom command `als-other-file` that lets you jump between specification and body files; use it with `M-x ada-light-other-file` (after starting `eglot`) or bind the command to a key for easy access.

 ## License

 This program is free software: you can redistribute it and/or modify it under